- What is septic arthritis?

 The diagnosis is confirmed when a sample of fluid from the joints reveals the presence of bacteria.
 Further diagnostic testing may include blood tests, an ultrasound, an X-ray, a CT scan or magnetic resonance imaging (MRI) of the joints.

-Septic arthritis interview and physical exam
+Interview and physical exam

 It is important that a person describe any joint pain and other symptoms, as well as how long they have been going on for.